forcecore/KWReplayAutoSaver/README.txt

 Kane's Wrath Replay Auto Saver by BoolBada, ssanzing@gmail.com

-There's a very good tool at http://airlea.nl/kwrt/, which allow players to save their replays semi-automatically.
+There's a very good tool at http://airlea.nl/kwrt/, which allows players to save their replays semi-automatically.
 However, I've decided to write my own tool since even the semi-automatic feature doesn't work for me.